Teaching Your Dog No

 For example, suppose he's chewing on your hand.
 You're told to pick up a toy and wiggle it on the floor so that he switches his attention to the toy.
 Now he's biting on something appropriate instead of your hand.

-Alternatively, you're told to remove whatever the puppy is acting inappropriately toward.
+Alternatively, you're told to remove whatever the pup is acting inappropriately toward.
 For example, suppose he's stealing used tissues from the wastebasket beside the sofa.
 You're told to move the wastebasket out of his reach.
 Or remove the pup from the room.

 Unfortunately, if those techniques are the only ones you're taught...